How do I make an appointment ?

-Some services will have waiting lists at any given time.
+Any MCS service may have a waiting list at any given time.
 Intake workers will give you up-to-date information regarding waiting lists when you contact us.

 What happens when I am on a waiting list?

-Intake workers will arrange to check in with you every two weeks to let you know how wait times are progressing, and can explore alternative support options in the meantime.
+While you are on an MCS waiting list, intake workers will check in with you every two weeks to let you know how wait times are progressing, and can explore alternative support options in the meantime.